There was also need for a special version for the U.S. Special forces

 been removed.
 Then, on 13 november the remaining chinook have been destroyed

-The British Air Force (Royal Air Force or: RAF) are having the CH-47 Chinook
+The British Air Force (Royal Air Force or: RAF) has the CH-47 Chinook

-but then in the British version, the Chinook HC2.
-The RAF has the largest
+in the British version, the Chinook HC2.
+The RAF has the largest fleet

-with two M-134 six-barrelled Miniguns and a M-60 machine gun.
-The RAF
+with two M134 six-barrelled Miniguns and a M60 machine gun.
+The RAF flies

-flies with a standard crew of 4: 2 pilots - or a pilot and a navigator
+with a standard crew of 4: 2 pilots - or a pilot and a navigator - and

 The RAF has used the Chinook during operations like: